Questions and answers on COVID-19: Children aged 1 – 18 years and the role of school settings

 1. How likely are children to catch and transmit SARS-CoV-2 in school settings?

 Transmission of SARS-CoV-2 can occur in schools and clusters have been reported in all types of school settings (preschools, primary and secondary schools).
-Transmission of SARS-CoV-2 in schools appears to be affected by how widespread the virus is in the broader community.
+Transmission of SARS-CoV-2 in schools appears to be affected by how widespread the virus is in the broader community as well as the measures introduced in schools to mitigate SARS-CoV-2 transmission.

 Most children do not develop symptoms when infected with the virus or they develop a very mild form of COVID-19.
 However, research has shown that children can become infected and can spread the virus to other children and adults while they are infectious.